 "We're checking store by store, everything.
 There are all kinds of different permits, land use, construction authorization, there are licenses," he added.

-The Mexican environment ministry also said it was asking the comptroller's office to investigate seven cases where Wal-Mart needed environmental clearance to build new stores to ensure there were no irregularities.
+Separately, the Mexican environment ministry said it was asking the comptroller's office to investigate seven cases where Wal-Mart needed environmental clearance to build new stores to ensure there were no irregularities.

 Mexican President Felipe Calderon said on Wednesday the scandal had made him "very indignant."

 Around half of Mexico's 32 regional governments, which include the capital, told Reuters earlier this week they had no immediate plans to begin looking into the reports.